gudzenkov/mlfinlab-research/README.md

 # Research Notebooks

-Our notebooks are part of the documentation which can be purchased on a monthly subscription via the [H&T Client Portal](https://portal.hudsonthames.org/).

 These notebooks provide additional theoretical elements, examples of the use of the algorithms implemented in the MlFinLab package.
 Research notebooks are a perfect tool to try algorithms hands-on and gain additional understanding of how they can be used on real data examples.

 ## Available Notebooks